Tensor Tomography on Asymptotically Hyperbolic Surfaces: Proofs on AH Spaces

 \subsubsection{Elliptic decomposition for the Guillemin-Kazhdan operators}

 The main result of this section is an elliptic decomposition for the $\eta_\pm$ operators, adapted to AH geometry.
-We assume throughout that $M$ is non-trapping and oriented, so that there exists a global isothermal chart.
+We will extensively use terminology and results from Appendix \ref{sec:the_0_calculus}.
+We assume throughout that $M$ is simply connected and oriented, so that there exists a global isothermal chart.
 In such a chart, it follows from \eqref{eq:Xconf} that $\eta_\pm$ defined in \eqref{eq:GK} take the expression

 Therefore,